kevinquinnyo/php-raid/README.md

 Coming soon.
 For now see the [tests][/tests].

+## Stability

+This should be considered unstable currently.
+I have not used this library for anything yet so there are almost certainly bugs and limitations. (see Contribution section below ;)

 ## Contribution

 I welcome it and would appreciate it.
 Fork the repository and create a feature branch off the 'develop' branch and open a pull request.